Children and their families are at the center of all we do.

 An injury involving the last joint of the finger caused either by injury to the extensor tendon or to the bone where it inserts.
 The extensor tendon straightens the last joint.

-A condition that affects the entire body; specifically the connective tissues of the joints, eyes, heart, blood vessels, lungs, bones, and covering the brain and spinal cord.
+Marfan syndrome is a condition that affects the connective tissues of the entire body, including joints, eyes, heart, blood vessels, lungs, bones & spinal cord.

 A bacterial infection within the mastoid, a bone that contains a series of air spaces that connect to the middle ear space.